pachyderm/pachyderm/README.md

 Pachyderm v0.8 is out and includes a brand new pipelining system!
 [Read more](http://pachyderm.io/pps.html) about it or check out our [web scraper demo](https://medium.com/pachyderm-data/build-your-own-wayback-machine-in-10-lines-of-code-99884b2ff95c).

+We are in the midst of a refactor!
+More news to follow, but new code is being committed along-side existing code and is contained primarily within [src/pfs](src/pfs).

 WE'RE HIRING!
 Love Docker, Go and distributed systems?
 Learn more about [our team](http://www.pachyderm.io/jobs.html) and email us at jobs@pachyderm.io.

 ### What is Pachyderm?